Apple Watch 6 is coming this fall, and leaks about what will be new (and the same) for Apple's upcoming wearable are starting to ramp up.

 Production delays are hitting the supply chair hard right now, and we're seeing several companies push back releases.
 Though our iPhone SE 2020 review is live at last, the phone launched a few weeks after most analysts initially expected.
 Apple is probably doing what it can to keep its fall event on track, but we wouldn't be surprised if the keynote is later than September this year.

-The Apple Watch 5 currently starts at $399 for the GPS only model, and $499 for the GPS + cellular variation.
+The Series 5 currently starts at $399 for the GPS only model, and $499 for the GPS + cellular variation.
 Apple has employed this pricing structure for several years now, so we don’t expect it to change much for the Apple Watch 6.

 What’s less clear is what will happen to the lower end of Apple’s watch lineup.
 The Apple Watch Series 3 currently sits as Apple’s budget option, starting at $199 for GPS and $299 for cellular.
 It’s possible that the Series 3 will get an even steeper price cut with the Apple Watch 6 replacing the Series 5.
 Alternatively, Apple could keep the Series 5 around at a lower price, adding it to our list of the best cheap smartwatches.

-Blood oxygen detection: According to Israeli tech site The Verifier, blood oxygen monitoring, also known as SPO2 monitoring is coming with Watch OS 7.
+Blood oxygen detection: According to The Verifier, blood oxygen monitoring, known as SpO2 monitoring, is coming with Watch OS 7.
 SPO2 measures the oxygen saturation level of your blood.
 If your blood oxygen drops below a certain concentration, which can be more likely to happen during exercise, the Watch could then warn you to ease up before you injure yourself.

 Specifically, the Apple Watch could use a blood oxygen monitor included with the watch to detect if you're hyperventilating before you notice, potentially helping you stave off panic attacks.